marcoparello/CTF-Writeups/n00bzCTF-2024/Misc/Addition.md

 print(flag[:questions])
 ```

 Therefore, I need to choose the number of questions that will print out the entire flag.
-For example, if I run this python code:

 However:

 ```txt
 for i in range(questions):